alexpmagalhaes/ChIPseq_course/docs/QC_Trim.md

 #### Over-represented sequences

 **[Over-represented sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html)** could come from actual biological significance, or biases introduced during the sequencing.
-With ChIP-seq, you expect to see over-represented sequences in the immunoprecipitation sample, because that's exactly what you're doing - enriching for particular sequences based on binding affinity.
-However, lack of over-represented sequences in FastQC report doesn’t mean you have a bad experiment.
+With ChIP-seq, you expect to see over-represented sequences in the immuno-precipitation sample, because that's exactly what you're doing - enriching for particular sequences based on binding affinity.
+However, lack of over-represented sequences in FastQC report doesn't mean you have a bad experiment.
 If you observe over-represented sequences in the input sample, that usually suggests some bias in the protocol to specific regions.

 #### K-mer content